shinken-monitoring/mod-nsca/doc/index.rst

       # - ws-arbiter              = WebService for pushing results to the arbiter
       # - Collectd                = Receive collectd perfdata
       modules	nsca

-      # Enable https or not
-      use_ssl	          0
-      # enable certificate/hostname check, will avoid man in the middle attacks
-      hard_ssl_name_check  0

-      ## Advanced Feature
-      direct_routing      0   ; If enabled, it will directly send commands to the ; schedulers if it know about the hostname in the ; command.
-      realm   All
   }

 This daemon is totally optional.
 Its main goal is to get all passive "things" (checks but why not other commands) in distant realms.